Javascript is not enabled.

 Kick off your adventure in Albuquerque, where you can wander Old Town’s historic adobe buildings and eclectic art galleries.
 Stop in the New Mexico Wine Studio, which opened in late 2024 to showcase the state’s family-owned wineries.
 At Petroglyph National Monument, home to 25,000 ancient rock carvings, the easy Piedras Marcadas Canyon hiking trail offers views of 400 petroglyphs.

-Take a short detour to the newly re-opened Kasha-Katuwe Tent Rocks National Monument, which is known for its striking cone-shaped rock formations (note: ticketed entry reservations are required via Recreation.gov).
-Continue north to Santa Fe, where you can stroll Canyon Road’s world-class galleries, visit the Georgia O’Keeffe Museum, and shop for handmade goods at the Santa Fe Farmers’ Market.
+Take a short detour to Kasha-Katuwe Tent Rocks National Monument, which is known for its striking cone-shaped rock formations (note: ticketed entry reservations are required via Recreation.gov).
+Continue north to Santa Fe, where you can stroll Canyon Road’s world-class galleries, visit the Georgia O’Keeffe Museum and shop for handmade goods at the Santa Fe Farmers Market.

-Wrap up your road trip with a nostalgic cruise down historic Route 66 in Tucumcari, where neon-lit motels, classic diners, and the New Mexico Route 66 Museum celebrate the golden age of road travel.
-With more than 500 miles of historic Route 66 stretching across the state, travelers can take their time exploring the history and culture of the Mother Road, which marks its 100th anniversary next year.
+Wrap up your road trip with a nostalgic excursion down Route 66 in Tucumcari, where neon-lit motels and classic diners celebrate the golden age of road travel.
+With more than 500 miles of historic Route 66 stretching across the state, travelers can take their time exploring the history and culture of the Mother Road, which marks its 100th anniversary this year.

 Highway 1 Road Trip

-2. California’s Pacific Coast Highway: Santa Barbara to San Simeon
+2. California’s Pacific Coast Highway: Monterey to San Luis Obispo

-In San Simeon, explore Hearst Castle, the lavish former estate of newspaper magnate William Randolph Hearst.
-A guided tour is your ticket to see its opulent architecture, manicured gardens, and impressive art collection.
-Cap off your adventure at Piedras Blancas Rookery, where you can watch a sprawling sea of elephant seals lounging, playing, and basking in the sun.
+Further down the coast in San Simeon, explore Hearst Castle, the lavish former estate of newspaper magnate William Randolph Hearst.
+A guided tour is your ticket to see its opulent architecture, manicured gardens and impressive art collection.

 An airboat ride in Everglades National Park offers the chance to see alligators in their natural habitat.